aiven/devportal/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.rst

-Set up OpenSearch Dashboard multi-tenancy
+Set up OpenSearch® Dashboard multi-tenancy
 ==========================================

 Aiven for OpenSearch® provides support for multi-tenancy through OpenSearch Security Dashboard.
 Multi-tenancy in OpenSearch Security enables multiple users or groups to securely access the same OpenSearch cluster while maintaining their distinct permissions and data access levels.
 With multi-tenancy, each tenant has its own isolated space for working with indexes, visualizations, dashboards, and other OpenSearch objects, ensuring tenant-specific data and resources are protected from unauthorized access.